passbolt/passbolt_help/_posts/configure/2023-10-04-create-totp.md

 ---
 title: How to create a TOTP
 date: 2018-11-15 00:00:00 Z
-card_title: How to create a TOTP
+card_title: How to create a TOTP with Mobile
-card_teaser: How to configure passbolt to create a TOTP
+card_teaser: How to configure passbolt mobile application to create a TOTP
 description:
 icon: fa-key
 categories: [configure, totp]
 sidebar: configure
 layout: default
-slug: time-based-one-time-password
+slug: time-based-one-time-password-mobile
 permalink: /:categories/:slug.html
 ---